williamdlees/AmberUtils/docs/Preptools.md

 	                        reference, if found

 RelabelChains can be used both to relabel all the chains from an Amber trajectory file so that they match the reference PDB file, and to relabel the residues in a single chain produced, for example, by Modeller.
+Resiude numbers are changed to reflect the numbering of the input file, and the chain identifier, if provided, is inserted or updated.
 See [**this page**](Substitutions.md) for typical usage scenarios.

 ## ReplaceRes